 'The most wonderful thing of all is that Libeer possesses the wonderment of a child : no studied effects, no mannerisms, just an interpretation as fresh as dawn.'

 While consciously avoiding competitions, Julien has nevertheless won many prizes and accolades including the Juventus, and Young Musician of the Year when he was 22.
 His has released three albums, including Réminiscences recorded with cellist Camille Thomas, winner of the 2017 ECHO Klassik award for chamber music.

 CAMILLE THOMAS (Cello)

-Rupert is an award-winning composer whose music integrates the sonification of data, such as airport soundscapes and bridge building.
-He describes it as 'dimensional music', that's to say, 'organised structures, sounds and tones for multiple known and unknown real and electronic spaces'.
-He explores the music within sites, and the architecture of sound.
-As one half of TOSCA (with Richard Dorfmeister), he has released 14 albums in the last 20 years, and performed around the world, including, with great acclaim, at Coachella.
-Based in Vienna, Rupert will be performing music that integrates the sounds of La Donaira itself.
+Rupert is an award-winning composer whose music integrates the sonification of data, such as airport soundscapes.
+He explores the music of sites and within sites, and in his written music – primarily for piano – the architecture of sound.
+His work ranges from commissioned compositions (Wiener Festwochen, Centre Pompidou, Ars Electronica Festival) to film soundtracks, and beyond.
+As one half of TOSCA (with Richard Dorfmeister), he has released 14 albums in the last 20 years, performed around the world, including, with great acclaim, at Coachella.